stanford-policylab/wisdom-of-crowds/README.md

 **data_processing.R**
   - Processes and combines responses, saving a clean dataset as an RData object
-  - Requirements: Uncompressed files in `data/original_data.tar.gz` (5 files) should be saved in the `data/` folder
+  - Requirements: Data files in `data/original/` (5 files)
-  - Libraries: `base`, `dplyr`
+  - Libraries: `base`, `dplyr`, `readr`
   - Output: saves `crowd.RData` in `data/`

 Media files
 -----------------------------------------

 Some domains included additional media files (e.g., a video, image) that were shown to respondents.
-The path to each file by question and domain can be found in `data/original/tasks.csv.zip`, and all media files can be found in the `domains/` folder.
+The path to the file for each question can be found in `data/original/tasks.csv.zip` (see `path_to_media` field), and all media files can be found in the `domains/` folder.

 Additional notes